wp-plugins/hide-youtube-related-videos/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-Added wmode=transparent to the embedded url
+Disabled Jetpack YouTube shortcode embed as it kills this feature